mkallipo/affiliation-matching/README.md

 * A5 `"advancecsg lisbon portugal"` is in the _Rest_.

-  In the same way the openAIREs organizations are grouped.
+  In the same way the openAIRE's organizations are grouped.
 > #### Facts:
 > - The 50% of the organizations in the openAIRE’s database lie in the category _Rest_.
 > - More than 80% of Crossref's affiliations lie in the categories _Universities/Institutes_ and _Laboratories_.